CGS & CML Reference¶

 Array element typing (items: under values:)¶

 Every values: row with type: array must include items: { value_ref: <key> } where <key> names another values: row for the element shape.
-Array slots (entity fields or parameters) only value_ref: the array row.
+Array slots only value_ref: the array row.

 values: